-Spinach Parmesan Sables are a healthy, light, and crispy snack cracker that will give you the salty snack you’re craving for WITHOUT all of the fat, calories, and guilt!
+Spinach Parmesan Sables are healthy, light, crispy crackers that will give you the salty snack you’re craving for WITHOUT all of the fat, calories, and guilt!

-Do you know the oh-so-talented and beautiful Abagail Johnson Dodge?
+Do you know the oh-so-talented Abagail Johnson Dodge?
 Her friends call her Abby.
 She’s a gem in the world of baked goods.
-You can read her bio HERE.

 If you want to make them, just use Abby’s recipe and then fold in 1/2 cup of finely chopped spinach as you’re creating the log.
 You could probably even combine it during the initial mixing in your food processor, but I wanted to make sure that I was preparing the dough correctly since I had never used this technique before.

-scarfed down ate a couple of them while they were still warm right out of the oven, but I bet they’ll taste even better after they’ve cooled down.
-I’m making a cheesy ham & potato casserole tomorrow and these will be a perfect compliment for it.
-I’m going to bake up another batch to go with our corned beef & cabbage on St. Patty’s day, too.
+scarfed down ate a couple of them while they were still warm, right out of the oven, but I bet they’ll taste even better after they’ve cooled down.
+I’m making a cheddar ham hash brown casserole tomorrow and these will be a perfect compliment for it.
+I’m going to bake up another batch to go with our corned beef and cabbage on St. Patty’s day, too.